The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Theoretical models

-From a physical point of view, mass fluctuations in a super-homogeneous system scale with the surface area of the sampling region, rather than its volume.
-This is in stark contrast to the Poisson case, where fluctuations scale with volume.
+{ This behavior corresponds to the fact that mass fluctuations in a super-homogeneous system scale with the surface area of the sampling region, rather than its volume. } This is in stark contrast to the Poisson case, where fluctuations scale with volume.
 The suppressed large-scale fluctuations in CDM-like models reflect the long-range order and enhanced uniformity characteristic of super-homogeneous fields.
-Thus, the correlation properties of the CDM theoretical model at early times can be summarized as follows: \begin{enumerate} \item For $r < 10,\mathrm{Mpc}/h$, there are positive, but small in amplitude, power-law correlations: $P(k) \sim k^{-2}$ and $\xi(r) \sim r^{-1}$.
+Thus, the correlation properties of the CDM theoretical model at early times can be summarized as follows: \begin{enumerate} \item For $r < 10,\mathrm{Mpc}/h$, there are positive, but small in amplitude, power-law correlations: $P(k) \propto k^{-2}$ and $\xi(r) \propto r^{-1}$.
 In this regime, during time evolution up to the present epoch non-linear gravitational clustering distorts the initial shape of $\xi(r)$ when its amplitude becomes of order unity, leading to a change in the power-law index. \item In the range $10 \lesssim r \lesssim 100\,\mathrm{Mpc}/h$, correlations remain positive but decay more rapidly than a power law and $\xi(r)<1$ up to the present epoch.
 An exponential function provides a good approximation of the behavior, with the characteristic scale of linear structures given by the correlation length $r_c \approx 18\,\mathrm{Mpc}/h$.
-As fluctuations remain small on these scales, gravitational dynamics only linearly amplify the initial density field and its correlations. \item For $r \gtrsim 120\,\mathrm{Mpc}/h$, where the power spectrum behaves as $P(k) \sim k$, the correlation function follows $\xi(r) \sim -r^{-4}$, indicating an anti-correlated regime and, consequently, the absence of large-scale structure.
+As fluctuations remain small on these scales, gravitational dynamics only linearly amplify the initial density field and its correlations. \item For $r \gtrsim 120\,\mathrm{Mpc}/h$, where the PS behaves as $P(k) \propto k$, the correlation function follows $\xi(r) \propto -r^{-4}$, indicating an anti-correlated regime and, consequently, the absence of large-scale structure.
 This range of scales also remain in the linear regime during the whole evolution. \end{enumerate}

 To provide a rough estimate of the size of non-linear structures formed in simulations, let us assume that a particle has a mean velocity of $250\alpha$ km s$^{-1}$ and that the timescale is approximately $10\beta$ Gyr.
 The typical distance a particle travels in such a time is